ALL-YUEKE/TSE-Github/Quantitative_script/readme.md

    The output is the targeted repositories for this study.

 2. **contributor_event.py**: This script gathers all commits made by contributors from the targeted repositories.
-   The output is stored in the "contributor_commit" directory within Quantatitive_data.
+   The output is stored in the "contributor_commit" directory within Quantitative_data.

 3. **commit_repo.py**: This script retrieves all commits from the targeted repositories.
-   The output is stored in the "repository_commit" directory within Quantatitive_data.
+   The output is stored in the "repository_commit" directory within Quantitative_data.

 Both the "repository_commit" and "contributor_commit" directories serve as the basis for further analysis.